 * Stratford - Stratford International

 * King George V - Woolwich Arsenal (passes below the River Thames)

 When it first opened the DLR comprised three main branches.
-These included newly built track on viaducts in the former docks area which was now being repurposed as London's second financial district (Crossharbour - Delta Junction near Poplar) and converted ‘heavy’ railway lines, (Stratford - Poplar, Tower Gateway - Poplar and Crossharbour - Island Gardens).
+These included newly built track on viaducts in the former docks area which was (at that time) being repurposed as London's second financial district (Crossharbour - Delta Junction near Poplar) and converted ‘heavy’ railway lines, (Stratford - Poplar, Tower Gateway - Poplar and Crossharbour - Island Gardens).
 Mostly the converted railway lines were routes which opened over 100 years ago but for various reasons had later closed.
 Some of the route between Tower Gateway and Shadwell was still being used by passenger trains operated by British Railways who were forced to give up this section of railway so that the new railway could use it.

 The section between Stratford and 'near to' Bow Church (via Pudding Mill Lane station) is located alongside the mainline railway out of Liverpool Street station and especially at busier times you will see many types of train, including Greater Anglia Stadler Flirt InterCity trains and Crossrail line 1 / Elizabeth line trains.
 The section between Limehouse and where trains for Bank go underground / Tower Gateway stations is alongside the route used by C2C trains from Fenchurch Street which nowadays comprise Classes 357 and 387 electric multiple-units.

 The routes to Bank, Lewisham, Beckton, Woolwich Arsenal and Stratford International - Stratford - Canning Town were built as extensions to the system.
 The Bank route is wholly underground.
 The Lewisham extension required the elevated Island Gardens station to be replaced with a new underground station so as to access the new tunnels under the River Thames.
 Also wholly underground is Cutty Sark station.